NCERT Solutions Class 8 English Chapter 4 – Free PDF Download

 Bepin Babu was really worried after his encounter with Parimal Ghose, who adamantly claimed of having known him since 1958 during his visit to Ranchi.
 Besides, when Bepin Babu checked the injury on his right knee, he realised he had no memory of this injury.
 Hence, to solve the confusing puzzle about his Ranchi visit, Bepin Babu decided to contact Dinesh Mukerji to check if the latter remembered the incidents that happened in 1958.
 This is the only way he felt all his doubts and confusion could be clarified.

 Why did Bepin Babu hesitate to visit Mr. Mukerji?
 Why did he finally decide to phone him?

 Initially Bepin Babu hesitated to visit Mr. Mukerji because he was afraid of Dinesh’s ruthless sarcasm that he might need to face.
 He rather ignored whatever details that Parimal divulged in the book store and regarded all as false.
-Nonetheless, the thought how Parimal Ghose knew so many of his personal details troubled him and he decided to finally check with Mr. Mukerji for clarity.
+Nonetheless, the thought of how Parimal Ghose knew so many of his personal details troubled him and he decided to finally check with Mr. Mukerji for clarity.
 Hence, he decided to contact Mr. Mukerji over call to avoid embarrassment right on his face.

 What did Mr. Mukerji say?
 Did it comfort Bepin Babu, or add to his worries?

 Mr. Mukerji quickly checked his diary and confirmed both he and Bepin Babu had visited Ranchi in October 1958.
 This confirmation put Bepin Babu in a fix and he was unable to figure out why and how come he didn’t have any memory of his Ranchi visit.

 Comprehension Check (Page 67)

 Who was Chunilal?
 What did he want from Bepin Babu?

 Chunilal was Bepin Babu’s school mate.
-He’d been having a rough time lately and had been coming to see Bepin Babu for a job.
+He had been having a rough time lately and had been coming to see Bepin Babu for a job.
 Bepin Babu knew he could not do much to help Chunilal.
-However, Chuni kept turning up to his house like a bad penny often.
+However, Chuni kept turning up often at his house like a bad penny.

 Why was Dr. Chanda puzzled?
 What was unusual about Bepin Babu’s loss of memory?